 Bonus tips: Recruit your child and figure out some fun ways to serve an eco-friendly meal to guests.
 Though they are allowed, forgo decorations altogether to ensure this party is as green as can be.

 Why it rocks: There’s two, there’s four, there’s six, there’s eight…reasons Travel Town has been a birthday party park staple for over fifty years.
 With model trains to watch, vintage trains to climb, and a real mini train to ride, there’s never a dull moment for train-loving kids.
 Enjoy the outdoor picnic area or rent an actual train car (air conditioned!).
 The staff help with everything and are super friendly.

-How to book it: Call 323-662-5874 two-to-three months in advance to rent a train car (fitting either thirty or forty guests) for $150 plus $50 refundable deposit.
+How to book it: Call 323-662-5874 two-to-three months in advance to rent a train car (fitting either thirty or forty guests).
 You’ll get the train for three hours which includes tables, chairs, and a refrigerator inside.
-All picnic areas outside can be reserved for $100 for 10 a.m. – 5:30 p.m. (no bouncers).
+All picnic areas outside can be reserved as well between 10 a.m. – 5:30 p.m. (no bouncers).